 [157.
 Deleted by No. 73 of 1954 s.
 8.]

-158. Books of Land Titles and other offices may be searched without fee
+158. Public registers of WA Land Information Authority and other departments may be searched without fee

 Any person appointed under the hand of the chairman of the water board may, for the purposes of this Act, search the public registers of the office of the Western Australian Land Information Authority established by the Land Information Authority Act 2006 section 5, of the department principally assisting with the administration of the Land Administration Act 1997, or of the department principally assisting with the administration of the Mining Act 1978, without payment of any fee.